 - Penal Code 288.5 PC - continuous sexual abuse of a child,

-- Penal Code 289 PC - forcible sexual penetration with foreign object,
+- Penal Code 289 PC - forcible sexual penetration with a foreign object,

 - Penal Code 647(a) PC – lewd conduct in public,